 Lastly, there comes a time in every inbox when reply or forward won’t suffice.
 If a conversation is going downhill fast, pick up the phone or set an in-person meeting.
 Research has shown we default to a negative interpretation of others’ words when we don’t have their tone of voice or body language to make their meaning clear.

 Used well, email is a tremendous time-saver.
 But some things are worth spending time on.
-Handwritten thank you notes are still a must for gifts, big meals, and important opportunities or favours, and show you spent time reflecting on their value to you.
-That's a message worth sending.
+Handwritten thank you notes are still a must for gifts, big meals, and important opportunities or favors, and show you spent time reflecting on their value to you.
+That’s a message worth sending.

 This article was originally distributed by Reuters.